MaterializeInc/materialize/doc/developer/design/20220228_kafka_headers.md

 ## Description

-### Phase 1

 Add an `INCLUDE HEADERS` syntax that allows users to declare that they want a `headers` column for their source, as provided in kafka sources.
-This will provide a map from text to bytes (`bytea`).
+This will provide a list of from (text, bytes (`bytea`)) pairs.
+This is because Kafka headers can have multiple values per-key, and preserve order.
 Users are expected to cast these bytes values to the types they want in a later view.
 This option will only be available for `ENVELOPE NONE` and `ENVELOPE UPSERT`.

-### Phase 2
-As an extension to phase 1, allows users to pre-declare their expected types in the source definition, simplifying their usage.

 ## Proposed syntax changes

-In phase 1, kafka source creation will be extended so that `INCLUDE` has a new `HEADERS` option, so the full syntax becomes:
+Kafka source creation will be extended so that `INCLUDE` has a new `HEADERS` option, so the full syntax becomes:

 ```